hdr-bgnn/Morphology-analysis/README.md

 ### Measure

-The output of the measure tool is a file named fishARKID_measure.json that has measurements (in pixels) for each trait.
+The output of the measure tool is a JSON file that has measurements (in pixels) for each trait.

 The measurements extracted are shown and described below: